NxPKG/khulnasoft-docs/content/dns/additional-options/analytics.md

 For a quick summary, view your DNS analytics in the dashboard:

-1. Log into the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account.
+1. Log into the [Khulnasoft dashboard](https://dash.Khulnasoft.com) and select your account.
 2. Select your zone.
 3. Go to **Analytics** > **DNS**.